hui-fu/hui-fu.github.io/index.md

 ## Education

-- Ph.D. in Finance, Jinan University, Guangzhou, 2015
+- Ph.D. in Finance, Jinan University, Guangzhou, China, 2015
-- M.A. in Quantitative Economics, Yunnan University of Finance and Economics, 2012
+- M.A. in Quantitative Economics, Yunnan University of Finance and Economics, Kunmin, China, 2012
-- B.S. in Mathematics and Applied Mathematics, Zhejiang Gongshang University, 2009
+- B.S. in Mathematics and Applied Mathematics, Zhejiang Gongshang University, Hangzhou, China, 2009

 ## Selected Publications (English)

 1. Fu, H., Yang, J., & An, Y. (2019).
-Made for each other: Perfect matching in venture capital markets. *Journal of Banking and Finance*, 100(3), 346–358.
+Made for each other: Perfect matching in venture capital markets. *Journal of Banking & Finance*, 100(3), 346–358.
 2. Fu, H., Qi, Y., An, Y., & Zhang, M. (2023).
 Market capacity, information exchange and imperfect matching: Evidence from the